o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 For network operators, understanding both where and why packet loss occurs within a network is essential for effective operation.
 While certain types of packet loss, such as policy-based discards, are intentional and part of normal network operation, unintended packet loss can impact customer services.
 To automate network operations, operators must be able to detect customer-impacting packet loss, determine its root cause, and apply appropriate mitigation actions.

-{{?I-D.ietf-opsawg-discardmodel}} addresses this need by defining an information model that provides precise classification of packet loss, enabling accurate automated mitigation.
+{{!I-D.ietf-opsawg-discardmodel}} addresses this need by defining an information model that provides precise classification of packet loss, enabling accurate automated mitigation.
 While its YANG data model implementation provides device, interface and control-plane discards, effective automated triage often requires understanding which specific flows are impacted.
 For example, when mitigating congestion, operators may need to identify and trace the sources of elephant flows.
 This requires the ability to correlate device and interface-level discard classes with the specific flows being dropped.

 Currently, {{?RFC7270}} defines the forwardingStatus Information Element for reporting packet forwarding outcomes in IPFIX, including various reasons for packet drops.
 The defined drop reason codes lack the granularity and clarity needed for automated root cause analysis and impact mitigation, however.
 For instance, the "For us" reason code provides insufficient context to determine appropriate mitigation actions.

 This document addresses these limitations by introducing a new Information Element, flowDiscardClass, to provide a consistent classification scheme for packet discards across IPFIX implementations.
-This new element aligns with the classification scheme defined in {{?I-D.ietf-opsawg-discardmodel}} and enables:
+This new element aligns with the classification scheme defined in {{!I-D.ietf-opsawg-discardmodel}} and enables:

 1. Precise detection of unintended packet loss through clear distinction between intended and unintended discards